splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-exporter.rst

 * To send metrics, use the OTLP endpoint.
 Find out more in the dev portal at :new-page:`Sending data points <https://dev.splunk.com/observability/docs/datamodel/ingest>`.
 Note that this option only accepts protobuf payloads.

-* To send traces, use the gRCP endpoint.
+* To send traces, use the gRPC endpoint.
 For more information, see :ref:`grpc-data-ingest`.

 Read more about the OTLP format at the OTel repo :new-page:`OpenTelemetry Protocol Specification <https://github.com/open-telemetry/opentelemetry-proto/blob/main/docs/specification.md>`.